How To Check and Pay The Traffic Fine Online In The U.S

 Photo: Getty Images |

-Traffic violations occur when drivers violate laws that regulate vehicle operation on streets and highways.
-These violations are quite common.
-More than 90% of Americans over age 16 are licensed to drive, and many have more than one vehicle registered to their names.
+When drivers violate the laws that govern vehicle operation on streets and highways, they commit a traffic violation.
+These types of violations are quite common.
+More than 90% of Americans over the age of 16 have a driver's license, and many have multiple vehicles registered to their names.

-Widespread motoring results in trillions of miles driven each year and millions of traffic infractions— including speeding, running red lights, faulty equipment, parking violations, and more.
-Local police usually issue traffic violations, and local branches of state courts process them.
-In some states, they are handled purely as civil violations, rather than criminal charges.
+Every year, trillions of miles are driven and millions of traffic violations are committed, including speeding, running red lights, faulty equipment, parking violations, and more.
+Local police usually issue traffic violations, which are then handled by local branches of state courts.
+They are treated as civil violations rather than criminal charges in some states.

 How to Check or Look up your Traffic Ticket Fines in the U.S